gizmecano/grav-theme-hereditor/README.md

 ### Social links

-In order to set social profiles features to be embedded in _Hereditor_ theme configuration, add the following to your `/your/site/grav/user/config/site.yaml` file:
+In order to set social profiles features to be embedded in the _Hereditor_ theme configuration, add the following to your `/your/site/grav/user/config/site.yaml` file:

 1. `social.icon`: name of the social platform
 2. `social.link`: the main URL of the plateform